 Finding Instagram heaven in Oia

-Up there with the caldera in the beauty stakes, Oia is one of the world’s most photogenic villages.
-This is the essential Cyclades… sugar-cubed houses, blue-domed churches, bell towers, windmills and cute little alleyways.
+Right up there on your list of things to do in Santorini is a stroll around one of the world’s most photogenic villages.
+Oia is the essential Cyclades… sugar-cubed houses, blue-domed churches, bell towers, windmills and cute little alleyways.
 And every now and then, a magical sighting of the caldera.

 Take your time strolling among the designer stores, art galleries, cafes and fantastic eateries.
-But don’t leave without visiting Ammoudi, the tiny fishing village around 300 steps below Oia, with its great seafood tavernas.
+But don’t leave without visiting Ammoudi, the tiny fishing village with great seafood tavernas around 300 steps below Oia.
 From here, you can catch a short boat ride to Armeni, a tiny settlement with yet more Instagrammable magic.

 Setting sail for an active volcano